-Teachers will be guided by Principal-designated professional development programs to specifically address the needs of learners who are not making adequate progress.
-Students who show a continued lack of progress toward meeting grade-level standards will be referred to resources mentioned in Element 1.
+Teachers are guided by Principal-designated professional development programs to specifically address the needs of learners who are not making adequate progress.
+Students who show a continued lack of progress toward meeting grade-level standards are referred to resources mentioned in Element 1.